 After the team clearly identifies the modeling question, the modeler must collect and assess the available flow, sediment, and calibration data.
 Input data are important, but project success often depends on calibration data.
-The team should develop a rough sediment budget before modeling.
-When the sediment budget does not balance - because they rarely do - the study team must decide how to deal with the residuals prior to model development (e.g. adjust one-or-more of the sources or sinks computed from lower-reliability data, or apply residuals to unmeasured processes).
-If the sediment budget does not balance with the available data, the data will not magically balance in the model.
+The team should take the data analysis to the stage of a rough sediment budget before modeling.
+When the sediment budget does not balance - because they rarely do - the study team must decide how to deal with the residuals (e.g. adjust one-or-more of the sources or sinks based on less reliable data, or apply some-or-all of the residuals to unmeasured processes), before they build the model, because if the sediment data do not generate a balanced budget, it will not magically balance in the model.

 A numerical model does not replace careful application of the classic scientific method.
 Models should test clear, a priori, hypotheses.
-Models often subvert hypotheses and cause analysts to reevaluate their assumptions about a river or interrogate their data, but the study team will get the most out of this learning cycle if they start modeling with a clear hypothesis about what the model will demonstrate.
+Models often subvert hypotheses and cause analysts to re-evaluate their assumptions about a river or interrogate their data, but the study team will get the most out of this learning cycle if they start modeling with a clear hypothesis about what the model will demonstrate.

-Before the modeling team build a numerical model, they should develop a clear conceptual model of the system, including, the major sediment sources, sinks, and pathways, how sediment moves through the system (e.g. transport mechanisms of the grain classes), the important/trivial sediment processes, and how resistant/resilient the system is to disturbance.
-Then the study team should make a qualitative predication about how the system will respond in the future with and without the management alternatives, which they test with the model.
+Before the modeling team builds a numerical model they should develop a clear conceptual model of the system, including, the major sediment sources, sinks, and pathways, how sediment moves through the system (e.g. transport mechanisms of the grain classes), the important/trivial sediment processes, and how resistant/resilient the system is to disturbance.
+Then the study team should make a qualitative predication about how the system will respond in the future with and without the management alternatives.